 French and Spanish are widely spoken throughout the world and are the dominant languages in many countries throughout the Americas, Europe and Africa.
 They are the mother tongues of 500 million people and also have a continuing impact both culturally and in the diplomatic world.

-Chinese, with around a billion native speakers, is spoken by more people as a first language than any other.
-With China being one of the world's economic and political superpowers, knowledge of Chinese is likely to become an asset of anybody's CV.
+Mandarin, with around a billion native speakers, is spoken by more people as a first language than any other.
+It is widely spoken throughout Asia and increasingly common in many cities in North America, Europe and Oceania.
+With China set to become one of the world's economic and political superpowers, knowledge of Mandarin is likely to become an asset of anybody's CV.

 For many universities a foreign language qualification is either required for entry or highly recommended.
 This applies to universities in Europe, America and Asia, especially for international programmes.
-The IB Diploma programme also requires a second foreign language - a good grade at IGCSE will prepare students to continue their studies in the French, Chinese or Spanish B course.
+The IB Diploma programme also requires a second foreign language - a good grade at IGCSE will prepare students well to continue their studies in the French, Mandarin or Spanish B course.
 Being able to communicate in a variety of languages will enhance your career and mobility prospects, whether you want a career in business, engineering, teaching, law, tourism, fashion or sport.
 Moreover, the social value of being able to communicate in more than one language is enormous, as it opens up many opportunities throughout the world.
 English is not enough.

-If you are currently studying French, Spanish or Chinese, you are strongly advised to carry on with that language.
+If you are currently studying French, Spanish or Mandarin, you are strongly advised to carry on with that language.
 You should have a sound basis for going on to take an exam qualification - in our case, IGCSE.